Fix: Windows 10 Takes Forever to Shutdown

 Shutting down your Windows may seem like a simple process.
 You are just turning your PC off.
 How hard can it be?

-Yet there is a lot more to shutting down rather than just cutting the power supply to your computer.
-Windows have to sequentially shut down system processes, save your data, and free up your memory with unwanted data present.
-Usually, the shutdown process consumes no more than a few seconds.
-However, sometimes the complex series of steps can trip over each other causing Windows to take a lot of time while shutting down.
+Yet there is a lot more to shutting down than just cutting the power supply to your computer.
+Windows must sequentially shut down system processes, save your data, and free up your memory of unwanted data.
+Usually, the shutdown process takes no more than a few seconds.
+However, sometimes, the complex series of steps can trip over each other, causing Windows to take a lot of time to shut down.

 There can be many problems responsible for your PC not shutting down.
 We listed some of them so you can pinpoint where the error is originating and fix it.